The Sūtra

 feuds they had with others; they appeal to the perverse worship of demons for

 help.
-No wonder all the Devas are turned off and,
+No wonder all the Devas are turned off and, naturally, they are denied

-naturally, they are denied the protection by the Good; consequently, demons
+the protection by the Good; consequently, demons make their way into their houses,

-make their way into their houses, and devils station themselves right at their
+and devils station themselves right at their doors, thus causing them

-doors, thus causing them misfortunes and putting them at odds with any and
+misfortunes and putting them at odds with any and every thing they might be

-every thing they might be doing.
-Or, they may have come here in this world from
+doing.
+Or, they may have come here in this world from the evil track of

-the evil track of wrong-doings in their previous lives, appearing now as
+wrong-doings in their previous lives, appearing now as sinners in this present

-sinners in this present life of theirs.
-Verily I say unto you, such kind of men
+life of theirs.
+Verily I say unto you, such kind of men and women are truly not

-and women are truly not my followers and disciples!
-Moreover, upon death they
+my followers and disciples!
+Moreover, upon death they shall be sent to Hell for

-shall be sent to Hell for purgation; they will be duly punished there by
+purgation; they will be duly punished there by flogging and caning until they

-flogging and caning until they are rehabilitated.
-It is due to their previous
+are rehabilitated.
+It is due to their previous sinfulness that well-deservedly

-sinfulness that well-deservedly they must suffer from misfortunes in this life,
+they must suffer from misfortunes in this life, and will continue to suffer

-and will continue to suffer more until the moment of death.
-Then, they will be
+more until the moment of death.
+Then, they will be taken back again to the evil

-taken back again to the evil track for endless rounds of torture, with
+track for endless rounds of torture, with sufferings unspeakably horrible.
+All

-sufferings unspeakably horrible.
-All this is due to the accumulated evils of
+this is due to the accumulated evils of bad deeds in their past lives.

 “The foolish people are twice blind: blind in mind and

 blind in eye.
-They never reflect upon their previous conduct and the consequences
+They never reflect upon their previous conduct and the

-Beings; they never trace all these happenings back to their original,
+Spiritual Beings; they never trace all these happenings back to their original,

 fundamental causes in karma.
 Yet, they all claim that their ill luck, their

-misfortunes, are caused by their practicing the Buddha’s teachings, without
+misfortunes, are caused by their practicing the Buddha’s teachings, without blaming themselves for lack of sufficient

-their previous lives!
-They keep hating Heaven and Earth, blaming the Saints and
+Heaven and Earth, blaming the Saints and Devas.

 “The world is replete with such kind of fools, who